joshbrew/cameraId/README.md

 # Mobile Build

+### For android
-For android with the capacitor dependencies installed and the latest android studio installation:
+with the capacitor dependencies installed and the latest android studio installation:

+`tinybuild bundle`

+if you modified the workers, copy them into the nested dist folder (placeholder redundancy)

 `npx cap sync`

 `npx cap open android`

-or for ios
+### or for ios

 `npx cap add ios`

 then

+`tinybuild bundle`

+if you modified the workers, copy them into the nested dist folder (placeholder redundancy)

 `npx cap sync`